-The financial statements of the City of Hollywood Police Officers Retirement System, as of and for the year ended September 30, 2016, were audited by other auditors whose report dated April 25, 2017, expressed an unmodified opinion on those financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2016, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the City of Hollywood Police Officers Retirement System's 2017 financial statements, and our report dated June 11, 2018 expressed an unmodified opinion on those financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2017, is consistent, in all material respects, with the audited financial statements from which it has been derived.